wg-lux/agl-anonymizer/agl_anonymizer/README.md

     ```

 4. **Make API Requests**:
+    Decide first, if validation of the anonymization is necessary. (only available with a running instance of agl-validator) If so, the validation flag needs to be set to true inside of the request.

    Use an API client like Postman, cURL, or the `requests` library in Python to interact with the AGL Anonymizer API.
 Example request using the `requests` library:

     ```python